farzadgo/endless-twist/publication/chapters/4-annex.md

 ## Image Credits

-pp. 2-3, 14-15, 30-31, 44-45  Screen captures from website endlesstwist.xyz.
+cover.
+Screen captures from website endlesstwist.xyz.
 The interactive and curated website is part of this research that is constructed/programmed by text, 3D models, and audio/visual media.

 p.
 18  © Überseeinsel GmbH.
 Three-dimentional visualization regarding the Kellogg's area in Bremen Überseestadt.
 Artists unknown.
 See "Eine Insel mit… Rahmenplanung der Überseeinsel.
 2019/2020" Hafenmuseum Bremen, https://hafenmuseum-bremen.de/portfolio-item/eine-insel-mit-rahmenplanung-der-ueberseeinsel-30-november-2019-bis-2-februar-2020/ Accessed 13.11.2023.